adammurdoch/docmatic/README.md

 Known Issues
 ============

-* Paragraph fonts are used for inline elements in headers in PDFs.
+* Paragraph fonts are used for inline elements in PDF headers.